 I believe there is no "one size fits all" when it comes to therapy.
 Using a humanistic foundation, we can adjust from a collaborative narrative style to a directive style of therapy depending on your personality and goals.
 It's my belief that you should feel welcome, accepted, and comfortable when you walk into a therapy session.
 It is my goal to bring that humanity and warmth to each session.
 Whether you're an individual, couple, or family, we all come to crossroads, speed bumps, blockades, or even unwavering ambivalence.

 Men can often find it difficult to bring about change in their lives, choosing to just bear the burden and carry on.
 My men’s counseling style comes from Jordan B. Peterson, Jocko Willink, and other leaders of men.
 We can walk together as we uncover your true potential as a man in today’s world.
 Individuals, couples, and families are all welcome to come out and experience the home-like atmosphere of our therapy offices.
 I want to help you find your potential sitting right below the surface of your life.
-It would be my privilege to walk beside you as we discover your unique way of bringing about change in your life.

 Aimee Bernstein, LCSW earned her Master's degree from Temple University, Harrisburg campus in January 2002.
 Since then she has worked in a variety of counseling roles, including outpatient therapy, group therapy, family practice setting and home-based work.
 She has experience in assisting individuals and families with depression, anxiety, mood disorders, substance use issues, trauma, grief and loss, self esteem, relationship issues, anger management, parenting concerns and eating issues.
 She uses a variety of counseling techniques, including cognitive therapy, valuing each person's experience and expertise in their own life, solution-focused work and motivational interviewing.
 She values each person's right to make decisions for themselves, and strives to be open, supportive, encouraging and honest.
 She remains inspired by people's ability to overcome difficult things, move toward positive emotions and experiences and thrive.